When Kurt Busch Met Fort Lauderdale’s Brave Junior Racer

 “Nathan did not know.
 My wife picked him up from school early and just told him that someone that heard his story wanted to meet him, so of course the entire ride from Palm Beach County he is trying to guess who it was,” says Joseph.
 “At one point he guessed Kurt, and my wife didn’t answer him, so he figured it was (Busch).”

 Upon meeting at K1 Speed, Kurt was eager for a chance to race against the junior racing hero, so the two hit the track together.
 A spirited race session followed, with Nathan sticking to the rear bumper of Busch’s kart for nearly the whole race distance.
 In the end, the two shared equal average lap times, with Kurt just pipping Nathan by several tenths for the fastest lap.
 At the conclusion of their race, Nathan and Kurt sat down to discuss racing and Kurt offered tips on where more time could be shaved on the track.
 Throughout the visit, Kurt spent ample time with Nathan and his family, and brought several items to sign.
 Kurt even let Nathan check out his custom Roush Mustang convertible (Nathan loves Ford Mustangs).

 “Kurt was very engaging and friendly and was happy to take pictures and sign merchandise, says Louie. “(Busch) wanted to pay for everything and was very grateful that we gave him an opportunity to race with Nathan.”

 The event also had a lasting impact on Nathan’s father.

 “It was definitely a once-in-a-lifetime experience,” says Joseph.
 “Cannot thank Kurt enough!”

-For more about Nathan’s story, watch the following YouTube video from Nicklaus Children’s Hospital Foundation, here.
+For more about Nathan’s story, watch this YouTube video from Nicklaus Children’s Hospital Foundation.